shiningrain/AUTOTRAINER/README.md

 # AUTOTRAINER

-An Automatic DNN TrainingProblem Detection and Repair System
+## TL;DR

+Automatic detecting and fixing DNN training problem at run time.
+Existing system can handle:

 ## How effective is AUTOTRAINER in detecting and fixing training problems?